ExCALIBUR-NEPTUNE/NESO/README.md

 The NESO build will be done in a directory called something like `spack-build-6gyyv2t` (the hash at the end will differ).

-The NESO tests can be built via `spack install --test root`.

 #### Using GCC

 By default, the build (as set in `spack.yaml`) uses GCC, along with the